peterborkuti/java-lightrobot/src/main/java/hu/bp/lightrobot/README.md

 The environment is a light bulb which is randomly switched off and on.

-The robot has a LED.
+The lightRobot has a LED.
 The LED should be switched on/off according to the bulb state.

-When the reward function is for synchron robot, the LED should be in synchron with the bulb.
+When the reward function is for synchron lightRobot, the LED should be in synchron with the bulb.
-When the reward function is for asynchron robot, the LED should be on when the bulb is off and vice versa.
+When the reward function is for asynchron lightRobot, the LED should be on when the bulb is off and vice versa.

 ## Actions